m1griffin/arrayfunc/README.rst

 Release History
 ===============

+* 5.1.0 - This is a bug fix release only, centred around SIMD issues on x86-64 with GCC.
+In a previous release some of the x86-64 SIMD code had been changed to take advantage of a sort of assisted auto-vectorisation present in GCC.
+However, certain operations on certain integer sizes with certain array types will cause GCC to generate incorrect x86 SIMD operations, producting integer overflow.
+The functions known to be affected are aall, aany, findindex (B, H, I arrays), eq, ge, gt, le, lt, ne (B, H, I arrays), and rshift (h, i arrays).
+ARM was not affected.
+          All auto-vectorisation, where used, has been changed back to manually generated SIMD operations for both x86 and ARM.
+          Rshift no longer uses SIMD  operations for b, B, h, or i arrays on x86.
+Lshift no longer  supports SIMD operations on b or B arrays on x86.
+Add and sub no longer use SIMD for B, H, and I arrays on x86.
+Mul no longer uses SIMD on x86 for any array types.
+Where SIMD functionality has been removed on x86, it of course is still supported through normal portable CPU instructions.
+ARM SIMD support was not affected by these changes.
+Lost SIMD acceleration will be returned to x86 in a later release where possible after the necessary research has been conducted.
+Unit tests have been updated to cover a greater range of integer values to test for this problem.
+          Platforms using compilers other than GCC were not affected by this, as they did not use SIMD anyway.
+The main effect of this present change is that some calculations may be slower for some array types.
+The problem with GCC generating incorrect SIMD instructions in some circumstances is apparently a known (but obscure) issue.
+This will be avoided in future releases by sticking with manual SIMD built-ins.
+Some source code files have updated date stamps in this release but no substantive code changes due to the template system used to auto-generate code.
 * 5.0.0 - The main focus of this release has been adding SIMD acceleration support to the ARMv7 platform  (e.g. Raspberry Pi 3).
 Also added SIMD support to 'lshift' and 'rshift' on